magentabusiness/magentabusiness.github.io/docs/iot-gateway/config/snmp.md

 ---
 layout: docwithnav-gw
 title: SNMP Connector Configuration
-description: SNMP monitoring support for ThingsBoard IoT Gateway
+description: SNMP monitoring support for IoT Hub IoT Gateway

 ---

 * TOC
 {:toc}

-This guide will help you to get familiar with SNMP Connector configuration for ThingsBoard IoT Gateway.
+This guide will help you to get familiar with SNMP Connector configuration for IoT Hub IoT Gateway.
 Use [general configuration guide](/docs/iot-gateway/configuration/) to enable this Connector.
 The purpose of this Connector is to get data from SNMP manager objects and write some data to them.